DSD-DBS/elk/plugins/bug-report/README.md

 ![Capella Debug Configuration](capella_debug_config.png)

 You can now set breakpoints in ELK .java files via the UI and step through the code.
+I never had to build the ELK plugin again and reinstall it in Capella again.

-## Requirements for Capella 7.0.0 for debugging:
+### Requirements for Capella 7.0.0 for debugging ELK plugin
 ELK has dependencies:
 - Google Gson (2.10 provided as a drop in)
 - Google Inject (3.0.0 provided as a drop in)